All available operations for sending and manipulating notifications

 }'

-If successful, the response will be:
+If the request succeeds, the response will be:

 {